MicaelaPalaciosD/data-science/README.md

-# data-science
+# data-science-and-HR-analytics
-This is the README of the repository
+This is the README of the repository where I practice with github